-The self-match prevention of type B is - once defined for a group of business units (SMP group) - a mandatory functionality, which prevents matching of orders of the same instrument against each other within this SMP group.
-No Cross ID has to be supplied to enable it.
-It is supported at order entry or modification in all instrument states.
-It is also supported in the context of synthetic matching, but not for orders of different instruments; see chapters 14.3 and 18.5.2.
+The self-match prevention of type B is - once defined for a group of business units (SMP group) - a mandatory functionality, which prevents matching of orders of the same instrument against each other

 When an incoming order and a book order could match against each other now or in a later trading phase, T7 checks whether they are owned by the same SMP group.
-If a potential opportunity for a self-match exists for two opposing orders, then the situation is resolved; this is done either by deleting one of the involved orders or alternatively both, depending on a user-configurable parameter at business unit level.
+If a potential opportunity for a self-match exists for two opposing orders, then the situation is resolved; this is done either by deleting one of the involved orders or alternatively both, depending on a configurable parameter at business unit level.